Growth and Decline of Appomattox Court House

 (which had previously been grown on a much smaller scale than tobacco.)

-only ten industries operating in the county.
+there were only ten industries operating in the county.
 By 1870, the number had grown to fifty-three, employing 167 people.
-The annual

-industrial production value reached $158,530 -- a pittance compared to the money the tobacco trade had once brought in, but
+The annual industrial production value reached $158,530 -- a pittance compared to the money the tobacco trade had once brought

-after the first Monday of each month and was quite a social event.
-Civil and criminal cases provided entertainment for spectators.
+first Thursday after the first Monday of each month and was quite a social event.
+Civil and criminal cases provided entertainment

-Auctions of cattle and slaves were held next to the courthouse, and farmers set up stands where produce such as corn, apples,
+for spectators.
+Auctions of cattle and slaves were held next to the courthouse, and farmers set up stands where produce such

 their home, but the county has produced only a handful of people who would rise to national prominence.
 Prior to the war Thomas